Basics of virusesA virus is a type of little program that loads on your computer without your knowing it and then starts running amok.

-A virus can replicate itself and pass itself along to infect other computers — but only by burying itself inside something larger, such as a Microsoft Word document or the programming code of a piece of software, which then takes a ride to another computer on a disk, or as an e-mail attachment, or by some other method of file transfer.
+A virus can replicate itself and pass itself along to infect other computers — but only by burying itself inside something larger, such as a Microsoft Word document or the programming code of a piece of software.
+It then takes a ride to another computer on a disk, or as an email attachment, or by some other method of file transfer.

 In replicating themselves, viruses sometimes do their damage by making so many copies of themselves that they fill up your computer’s memory and cause it to crash.